seanox/spring-webdav/README.md

 # Description

 API-WebDAV mapping for Spring Boot
-Use an API like a network drive, open files, edit and save them.
+Use an API like a network drive, open data as files, edit and save them.